Patrick Manser

 My private life:

-Outside of life as a researcher, I am still a sports enthusiast (although no longer competitively) and enjoy taking bastu (that's how the Swedes call Saunas here), watching documentaries, and spending time with friends and family, including my two cats, Daisy and Stella.
+Outside of life as a researcher, I am still a sports enthusiast (in particular tennis; although no longer competitively) and enjoy taking bastu (that's how the Swedes call Saunas here), watching documentaries, and spending time with friends and family, including my two cats, Daisy and Stella.
 These activities help me maintain a balanced and fulfilling lifestyle.